alexfikl/pycaputo/docs/tutorials.rst

     :end-before: [tutorial-evaluate-end]

 For the chosen number of points, this gives an error of about :math:`10^{-3}`.
-The resulting approximation can be see below
+The resulting approximation can be seen below

 .. image:: _static/tutorial-caputo-l1-light.svg
     :class: only-light